In this blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 What is your charting process?
 If you are using an EHR, which one are you using?
 Do you recommend it?

-Simple Practice Review originally published October 2020 (edited January/February/March 2022)
+Simple Practice Review originally published October 2020 (edited 2022) Changes in 2023 have not yet been added to this post.

 I highly recommend simplifying your private practice by using an EHR as soon as you can afford it.
 You almost can’t afford NOT to.